ckm2k1/js-montreal.org/tutorial.md

 Next, we define the `user_create` function.
 This function will be called by the agent to submit new jobs to the cluster on your behalf.
 In the case above we only submit a single job at a time but we put it in an array because that's what the agent expects as the return value from `user_create`.
-We'll visit the `agent` argument passed into this function in a later section to see how it's used but for now it's not needed except that it has to be declared.
+We'll visit the `agent` argument passed into this function in a later section (See: [Using Agent API](#using-the-agent-api-todo)) to see how it's used but for now it's not needed except that it has to be declared.

 ```python